2016 Indonesia Soccer Championship B

 The 2016 Indonesia Soccer Championship B is the inaugural season of the Indonesia Soccer Championship B, a football competition that replaced the temporarily suspended Liga Indonesia Premier Division.
-This competition started in 30 April 2016.
+This competition started on 30 April 2016.

-PSCS Cilacap became champion after beating PSS Sleman 4-3 after extra time in the final.
+PSCS Cilacap became champion after beating PSS Sleman 4–3 after extra time in the final.

 Teams

 Indonesia Soccer Championship B was competed for by 53 clubs from 2015 Liga Indonesia Premier Division.
 But later on, PS Badung Bali and Persires Rengat withdrew from the tournament.